Michael-Yongshi/WAM-Core/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software and how to install them:
+Grab the zip folder from: https://www.jottacloud.com/s/13030f55cae66fb428698777e670d3a052a Unzip the folder and run the exe file within.

+### Prerequisites (dev only)

 install vscode
 install git scm